jrvansuita/view-binding/README.md

 # View Binding

 This is an [**Android**](https://developer.android.com) library.
-It makes your life easier by reducing boilerplate code and avoiding redudante lines of code when are using the [ViewBinding](https://developer.android.com/topic/libraries/view-binding) feature on your Android project.
+It makes your life easier by reducing boilerplate code and avoiding redundant lines of code when are using the [ViewBinding](https://developer.android.com/topic/libraries/view-binding) feature on your Android project.
 This library show up in my head as an very good example on how the property delegation functionality from kotlin can help us.

 -----